Where We Work

 A Beat Making Lab is an electronic music studio that fits in a backpack.
 Its founders, Pierce Freelon and Stephen Levitin (aka Apple Juice Kid), work with local community centers to teach young people around the world how to blend music—both traditional and hip-hop.

 Next week during the International Conference on Family Planning in Addis Ababa, Gelila will be the star of a special session on beat-making and family planning.
-We hope to help young people make informed decisions about sexual and reproductive health.
+We hope to help young people make informed decisions about their sexual health.
 And about their futures.

 Some of the 1,500 conference participants will have an opportunity to make beats.
 I can’t wait to see Gelila and her friends.
 I know that she is surprised to be the “star” of a new Beat Making Lab video series, and she might feel shy about performing on stage.
 But once she starts singing, she will have as much fun as we will listening to her.